MOHAMEDZAYEDSCU/OBSIDIAN/Maharatech/Python.md

 ## Syntax:

 >[!tip]- TIPS:
->- python has no command for declaring a variable.
+>- No need to define a datatype for any variable.
+>
 >- the type automatically assign to the variable after assign a value to it without specifying.
+>
->- as a part of a function, you must be shifted from the header.
+>- the body of the function must be shifted from the header to the right >>.
+>
+>- you can make a function in anywhere and it wouldn't be executed until you call it.
+>
+>
+>
 >- ==#== for comments and there are no multi lines comments, but you can use ``` your comments ``` and the python will ignore it while compilation so technically it is comment ...!!

 >[!todo]- Data Types & Casting & Assigning Values: